 If you offer timeshare holidays or membership of a holiday club and conclude an agreement with clients for a period of more than one year, you must:

-- inform your client through standard information forms before you conclude an agreement
+- inform your client of their rights and what is included in the price before you conclude an agreement

 - observe a reflection period of 14 days and not ask an advance payment during this period